 - 4 cups chicken broth

-- 1 in bone skin on chicken breast
+- 1 chicken breast bone in skin on

 - 2 medium tomatoes quartered

-- 3 Hatch Chile roasted, skinned and rough chopped
+- 3 Hatch Chile peppers roasted, skinned and rough chopped

 - 1 teaspoon cumin